ananthcjayan12/dentchartzz/api_migration_plan.md

 # DentChartzz API Migration Plan

-This document outlines the plan for migrating the DentChartzz monolithic application to a separate API-driven architecture with a Django backend and React/Next.js frontend.
+This document outlines the plan for migrating the DentChartzz monolithic application to a separate API-driven architecture with a Django backend and React Native Web frontend with Shadcn UI.
 The new architecture will support multiple clinics, allowing the software to be sold as a SaaS solution.

 ## Multi-Clinic Architecture